Skip to Main Content

 Finding Open Access works

-Open Access repositories are growing worldwide and provide free online access to many scholarly works and outputs such as e-books and e-chapters, journal articles, conference papers and research data.
+Open Access repositories are growing worldwide.
+They provide free, online access to many scholarly works such as books and chapters, journal articles, conference papers and research data.

 Use these sites, or alternatively install these browser extensions or plug-ins, to search for legitimate open access versions of research publications.

-• CORE Discovery: This CORE service processes information from a wide number of authoritative scholarly data sources to discover, download and validate information about free availability of articles wherever they are located on the web.
-CORE is a not for profit service delivered by The OPen University and Jisc
+• CORE Discovery: This CORE service processes information from a wide number of authoritative scholarly data sources to discover, download and validate information about free availability of articles.
+CORE is a not-for-profit service delivered by The OPen University and Jisc

 • Information about Open Access journals is also available on Ulrichsweb - use the filter to narrow the results to open access journals.